 How do you keep vegetables stored properly over winter?
 There are a variety of ways to properly store carrots, apples, onions, and other vegetables—whether it’s your pantry, root cellar, or freezer.
 Let’s see how to store vegetables for winter for that fresh garden taste.

-How Do You Store Carrots and Vegetables?
+How Do You Store Carrots and Other Crops?

 In general, vegetables simply need a cool, dry, dark, well-ventilated location to prevent rotting.
 You can buy storage boxes but a wooden crate or shallow cardboard box will work just as well.
 Some boxes and crates will be designed so you can stack them but if you do this make sure that air can circulate between the levels.